From Good to Excellent in DDD: Understanding Application-Service Patterns in Domain-Driven Design - 6/10

 - Application-Services: Focus on orchestrating workflows, interacting with domain objects and infrastructure.

-- Domain-Services: Handle core business logic that doesn’t belong to a single entity or aggregate.
+- Domain-Services: Handle core business logic that does not belong to a single entity or aggregate.

 Characteristics of Application-Services

-- Interaction with the Domain Layer: Coordinate calls to Domain-Services, aggregates, and repositories.
+- Interaction with the domain layer: They coordinate calls to Domain-Services, aggregates, and repositories.

-- Statelessness: Do not hold domain state but rely on entities and value objects for business logic.
+- Stateless: They do not store domain state but depend on entities and value objects for business logic.

-For example, InstaKran’s FollowUserApplicationService doesn’t store user data but uses the User aggregate and FollowerAnalysisService to execute the follow operation.
+For example, InstaKran’s FollowUserApplicationService does not store user data but uses the User aggregate and the FollowerAnalysisService to execute the follow operation.

 Key Responsibilities of Application-Services in DDD

 Application-Services orchestrate domain operations to fulfill use cases.
-For example, a PostPromotionApplicationService might validate a request, call PostPromotionService, and update the database via repositories.
+For example, a PostPromotionApplicationService might validate a request, call PostPromotionService, and update the database through repositories.

 By managing transactional boundaries, Application-Services ensure consistency across operations.
-For instance, when a user follows another in InstaKran, the FollowUserApplicationService can ensure that both User and Follower aggregates are updated atomically.
+For example, when a user follows another in InstaKran, the FollowUserApplicationService can guarantee that both User and Follower aggregates are updated atomically.

 Application-Services handle integrations with APIs, databases, or messaging systems without exposing these details to the domain model.

-Before passing data to the domain layer, Application-Services ensure that input data adheres to required formats and business rules.
+Before passing data to the domain layer, Application-Services ensure that input data meets required formats and business rules.

 Avoid embedding domain logic in Application-Services.
 Delegate operations to Domain-Services, aggregates, or value objects.

-Ensure Application-Services primarily coordinate domain workflows rather than implementing business logic themselves.
+Ensure that Application-Services primarily coordinate domain workflows rather than implementing business logic themselves.

 Application-Services should not maintain persistent state.
-Any required data should be fetched from the domain layer or repositories.
+Any required data should be obtained from the domain layer or repositories.

 Service names should align with the ubiquitous language.
-For instance, PostPromotionApplicationService clearly conveys its purpose.
+For example, PostPromotionApplicationService clearly communicates its purpose.

 Return DTOs (Data Transfer Objects)

-Instead of exposing domain entities directly, Application-Services should return DTOs, encapsulating data and shielding the domain model from external layers.
+Instead of exposing domain entities directly, Application-Services should return DTOs, encapsulating data and protecting the domain model from external layers.

 Challenges and Anti-Patterns of Application-Services